sahilcst/SQL_Music_Store-Analysis/README.md

 # SQL_Project- Music_Store-Analysis
 SQL project to analyze online music store data

 In this project we did analyze the music playlist database to examine the dataset with SQL.
-Also helped the store understand its business growth by answering simple questions.
+Also helped the store understand its business growth by answering business questions.
 # Database and Tools

 * MySQL